Training Day (Held Virtually)

 The contribution of the authors' work to at least three of the 23 Workshop topics above.

 Full paper: After notification of abstract acceptance, authors must prepare a full 8-page-or-less paper according to the Word (here) or LaTeX (here) SPHERIC templates.
 It is important NOT to put any page numbers in the paper.
-It is also recommended not to spend too much space on standard SPH equations on the paper, since the readers are assumed to know the basics of SPH.
-At least one (1) author is expected to register for the workshop by no later than May 3, 2021.
+It is also recommended not to spend too much space on basic SPH equations on the paper, since the readers are assumed to know the SPH fundamentals.
+At least one (1) author must register for the workshop by no later than May 10, 2021.
 This author will be the presenter at the workshop.
-Papers with no registered authors by May 3, 2021 will NOT be published in the workshop proceedings.
-Full-length PDF papers should be submitted via email at email@example.com on or before May 3, 2021.
+Papers with no registered authors by May 10, 2021 will NOT be published in the workshop proceedings and will lose their presentation slots.
+Full-length PDF papers should be submitted via email at email@example.com on or before May 10, 2021.
 The email should have SPHERIC 2021 Article - "Last Name of Corresponding author" as object.

 Libersky student prize: The Libersky Prize is awarded at every SPHERIC Workshop for the best work by a student, based on their presentations and papers, as judged by the Scientific Committee.
 All students who present at the Workshop are considered for the award, which is named in honour of Prof. Larry Libersky, one of the pioneers of SPH in engineering.
 Student authors who would like to sign up for the student prize should indicate it in the email during the submission of the paper.
 To be eligible for the student prize, the student must be the first author on the paper, present the work and attend the final ceremony.
 Below are the previous recipients of the Prize, all of whom achieved significant advances in SPH.